demichie/elicipy/README.md

 * Mattia de' Michieli Vitturi.
 * Andrea Bevilacqua.
 * Alessandro Tadini.
+* Augusto Neri.

 Some of the functions are based on the scripts of the Matlab package Anduril (authors:  Georgios Leontaris and Oswaldo Morales-Napoles).
-The development of the code was supported by the project PIANETA DINAMICO, Istituto Italiano di Geofisica e Vulcanologia, Italy.
+The development of the code was supported by the project PIANETA DINAMICO, Istituto Nazionale di Geofisica e Vulcanologia, Italy.